ga-dc/wdi5/w11/readme.md

 ### jQuery Plugins

-- Research and utilize a existing jQuery Plugin
+- Research and utilize a published jQuery Plugin
-- Desribe basic anatomy of a jQuery Plugin
+- Describe basic anatomy of a jQuery Plugin
 - Create your own jQuery Plugin

 ### Testing JavaScript with Jasmine